SupImDos/embassy-rp-skeleton/README.md

 ```

 ### Probe Setup
-You can use a Raspberry Pi Pico as your debugger probe.
+You can use a Raspberry Pi Pico as a CMSIS-DAP compatible debug probe.

 1. Download CMSIS-DAP debugger firmware [`DapperMime`][14] for the Raspberry Pi Pico
 2. Boot the Raspberry Pi Pico in "Bootloader Mode" by holding the _BOOTSEL_ button while plugging it in
 3. Open the mounted Raspberry Pi Pico storage device